-Cell phones and electronic devices should be off and out of sight at all class times.
+Ear buds are allowed before school, after school and during lunch.
+NO HEADPHONES that cover the ears are allowed (e.g. Beats).
 Teachers will signal the appropriate time during class for electronic devices verbally and with a Red (No Tech) or Green (Tech can be used) sign.